DoubleARon96/project-4-gamer-group/README.md

 * Search for the sight repository and then connect to it by selecting the “Connect” button.
 * Scroll down to the bottom of the “Deploy” Page and select the type of deployment you want to do.
 If you opt to “Automatically Deploy”, it will deploy every time you push new code to your repository or you will have to manually deploy it, by selecting the button at the bottom of the page.
 The application is now deployed!

-For Code Help and Advice
-Helpful Resour/workspace/project-4-gamer-group/assestsces
-For Content and Code

 ## Bugs
 # bug that are still there